 importing it into your keyring, please verify that its fingerprint

 I use different subkeys for encryption/authentication/signatures (given below with their full ids).
-Unless compromised, the validity date of those keys will be prolongued before they expire.
+Unless compromised, the validity date of most of those subkeys will be prolongued before they expire.
+An exception is the encryption subkey, which I might choose to rotate in order to limit the number of communication sessions that are leaked if the corresponding private key is compromised.

 - 0xC4CA98A189E620F8: encryption key, use this to encrypt any data you want to send me privately